Confidentiality is Critical

-- Trauma impacts individuals in different and complex ways;
+- Every individual reacts to trauma in different and unique ways;

-- Concern that their co-workers, clients and other business-related contacts will find out.
+- Concern that their co-workers, clients and other business-related contacts will judge them;

 Well-meaning or even inadvertent disclosures of an employee’s experiences with domestic and sexual violence or stalking may be emotionally devastating, and for some survivors may prove dangerous or fatal.

 Clear and comprehensive privacy protocols and policies can create a workplace culture in which employees feel safe disclosing and seeking assistance without fear of reprisal.

 In consultation with local service providers, evaluate current privacy protocols and policies and determine whether they adequately address the concerns of survivors of domestic and sexual violence and stalking.
 Questions to consider include:

 - Rights, remedies and resources available to an employee who discloses; and

 - Guidance for co-workers who have knowledge about another employee.

 Privacy protocols and policies should be integrated into workplace policies on domestic and sexual violence and stalking, covered during new employee orientations and trainings, integrated into ongoing trainings for existing staff, and included in employee handbooks.

 How to Respond to a Report or Disclosure of Violence